TRON-US/eCommerce-hello-world/README.md

    - Change line 1(`// var MyContract = artifacts.require("./MyContract.sol");`) to be `var ECommerce = artifacts.require("./ECommerce.sol");`.
    - Change line 4(`// deployer.deploy(MyContract);`) to be `deployer.deploy(ECommerce);`.
 2. In the terminal, in the root of our dApp run `tronbox compile --compile-all`
+   - the `--compile-all` flag calls all contracts to be compiled/recompiled.
    - This command will compile all the contracts you have in your application.
    - You should see an output similar to this:

 ![contract-compilation](./public/reference-images/contract-compilation.png)

-3. Now run `tronbox migrate --reset --network shasta` - This tells tronbox to use Shasta network, reset the network, and migrate the contracts onto the network./ - Your output should look similar to this:
+3. Now run `tronbox migrate --reset --network shasta` - This tells tronbox to use Shasta network, reset the network, and migrate the contracts onto the network.
+   - If this is the first time migrating, you do not need to use the `--reset` flag.
+   - Your output should look similar to this:

 ![contract-migration](./public/reference-images/contract-migration-shasta.png)

 4. Be sure to grab the ECommerce contracts address provided by the previous command.
 You will see it in both base58 and hex formats.
-We only need hex but you can store both just in case. - Head over to the **src/components/ECommerce/index.js** file in your text editor. - Near the top of the file, you will see a place to post these addresses.
+We only need one but you can store both just in case.
+   - Head over to the **src/components/ECommerce/index.js** file in your text editor.
+   - Near the top of the file, you will see a place to paste these addresses.

 ### Linking the Front-End of our dApp to our Smart Contract

 1. Comment in all the commented out code.
-2. Replace line 221 (`<p>This will be the ECommerce Component </p>`) with:
+2. Replace line 171 (`<p>This will be the ECommerce Component </p>`) with:

    ```html
    <div className="eCommerce-component-dash">